Commercial Electric Water Heaters

 All electric immersion heaters are 100% energy efficient –

-The standard control temperature range is up to 80C, with a safety limit temperature of up to 96°C (both adjustable) for the immersion heaters that we use in our storage water heaters.
+The standard control temperature range is up to 80C, with a safety limit temperature of up to 96°C (both adjustable) for the electric immersion heaters that we use in our storage water heaters.

 So even though the duplex stainless steel hot water tanks are rated up to 90 Degrees C, as standard the complete electric heating hot water system, is suitable for hot water temperatures up to 80C.